urbancoding/jenx/README.md

 # [Jenx](http://urbancoding.github.com/jenx/) #

+Note: Due to Apple’s abandonment of the Objective-C Garbage Collector (libauto) which MacRuby relied heavily on and hence Jenx relied on, future development of Jenx is on an indefinite hiatus.

 A [Jenkins](http://jenkins-ci.org/) build server monitor for Mac OS X, powered by [MacRuby](http://macruby.com/).
 This app sits in your status bar and reports the status of all your Jenkins builds.
 Click on a job, and it opens it up in your browser.
 It even supports [Growl](http://growl.info/)!